valasek/timesheet/server/documentation/documentation.md

 ![Backup & Restore](./images/backup_restore.png?raw=true "Backup & Restore")

 Check log files using Administration / Logs.
-Error log should not contain any errors or wardnings.
+Error log should not contain any errors or warnings.

 ## Description of Data Files